byzer-org/byzer-doc/byzer-lang/en-us/installation/cli-installation.md

 ##### Example

-Let's take a look at a complete example.
-We create a `hello.mlsql` script file with the following content:
+Let's  see an example.
+Create a `hello.mlsql` script file with the following codes:

 ```
 !hdfs -ls /tmp;
 ```

-Execute the byzer-lang script with one line:
+Execute the Byzer-Lang script with one command line:

 ```shell
 byzer run ./hello.mlsql
 ```

-Note: if you are a Mac user, you will be reminded about the security of the app.
-You need to click **System Preferences - Security and Privacy - Allow App Downloads from the Following Locations** and choose to still allow.
+Note: if you are a Mac user, you will be prompted about the security warning.
+To allow the app for running, click **System Preferences -> Security and Privacy -> Allow App Downloads from the Following Locations** and choose to still allow.

-Then we can execute the script through the command line and view the effect.
+Then we can execute the script through the command line.
 The execution log is as follows:
 ```
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 |fileSystem                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                            |